Agriculture in Cuba: History

-Before the 1959 Cuban Revolution, the agricultural sector in Cuba was largely oriented towards and dominated by the US economy.
-After the Revolution, the revolutionary government nationalised farmland, and the Soviet Union supported Cuban agriculture by paying premium prices for Cuba's main agricultural product, sugarcane, and by delivering fertilizers.
+The Soviet Union supported Cuban agriculture by paying premium prices for Cuba's main agricultural product, sugarcane, and by delivering fertilizers.
 Sugar was bought by the Soviets at more than five times the market price.
 95% of its citrus crop was exported to the Comecon countries.
 The Soviets provided Cuba with 63% of its food imports and 90% of its petrol.